ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 * **Karl Broman** 🇺🇸 maintains {chromer} and {aRxiv}, for accessing chromosome data and the arXiv preprint server.

-* **Maëlle Salmon** 🇫🇷 maintains {saperlipopette}, {babelquarto}, and {babeldown}, tools for R package development, multilingual Quarto documents, and more.
+* **Maëlle Salmon** 🇫🇷 maintains {saperlipopette}, {babelquarto}, and {babeldown}, tools for learn how to use git, create multilingual Quarto documents, and support translations workflows.

 * **Marcelo S. Perlin** 🇧🇷 maintains {yfR}, for importing financial data from Yahoo Finance into R.

 * **Marcos Prunello** 🇦🇷 maintains {Karel}, a package that brings the Karel the Robot programming environment to R, designed to teach programming concepts and computational thinking to beginners.
-Marcos is an rOpenSci Champion.

 * **Mark Padgham** 🇩🇪 maintains {pkgcheck}, which automates software checks for packages submitted to rOpenSci peer review.
-Mark is rOpenSci's software review lead.

 * **Mauro Loprete** 🇺🇾 maintains {metasurvey}, for processing and analyzing household survey microdata using a metadata-driven approach.